Contesting the Applicant's Request to Rezone His Property

 Interested property owners may attend public hearings and express their opinions and concerns on the approval of the rezoning request.
 Many factors are taken into account before a decision is made, so concerned homeowners should know that they can influence the outcome on whether the zoning board will grant the applicant's petition.
 Realizing this, if you oppose the applicant's request for rezoning, prepare detailed arguments including photographs and charts explaining your case.
 The skill of an attorney can greatly assist you in making a successful presentation.

-Whenever you have objections to a change in zoning, eliciting the help of surrounding property owners will strengthen your case.
-In fact, a few states require the critics to file a protest petition.
-Regardless of whether a petition is required, gathering support of interested property owners impresses local officials, and will likely increase your chance of influencing a vote on a rezoning proposal.
+There is strength in numbers.
+So, if you oppose the zoning change, elicit the help of surrounding property owners to strengthen your case.
+File petitions, write letters, and show the force of neighborhood groups at the public hearings.
+A few states even require the critics to file a protest petition.
+Regardless of whether a petition is required, gathering neighborhood support impresses local officials, and will likely increase your chance of influencing a vote on the rezoning proposal.

 Research Available Legal Remedies

-In the event that your resistance to a proposed rezoning is not successful, you may have legal remedy depending on the extent of the zoning change.
-Although most zoning changes are designed by city planners wary of any potential conflicts with their lawful authority, it is possible that a rezoning, either as it is proposed or as it is enacted, has an unlawful impact on property owners.
-If you feel that a zoning board does not have the legal right to enforce a rezoning proposal that it has passed you may file an appeal of the decision or even file a lawsuit.
-Before taking any action, consult with an experienced attorney to determine whether or not there is an available legal remedy.
-This avenue is likely a last ditch attempt to prevent a change in zoning, but in rare circumstances may be successful.
+In the event that your opposition to the proposed rezoning is not successful, you may still have a legal remedy depending on the extent of the zoning change.
+It is possible that this rezoning, either as it is proposed or as it is enacted, has an unlawful impact on property owners.
+If you believe the zoning board does not have the legal right to enforce this rezoning proposal that it has passed, you may file an appeal of the decision or even file a lawsuit.
+Before taking such action, consult an attorney to determine whether or not there is an available legal remedy.
+This avenue is likely your last attempt to prevent a change in zoning, but may be successful.